Last Updated: September 26, 2021

 Persons authorized to use a data processing system have access only to those data they are authorized to access, and that personal data cannot be read, copied, altered or removed without authorization during processing, use and after recording.

-Personal data processed on behalf of a data exporter are processed strictly in compliance with the data exporter’s instructions.
-Data importer shall encrypt all personal data that it possesses, including electronic messages and attachments, strictly in compliance with the data exporter’s instructions.
+Personal data processed on behalf of Client is processed pursuant to the Client’s instructions as set out in the Addendum.
+Company encrypts all personal data that it possesses, including electronic messages and attachments.

 Data collected for different purposes can be processed separately.

-The technical and organizational security measures are subject to technical progress and development, and data importer may implement adequate alternative measures.
-Any material changes to technical and organizational measures must be documented.
-Data importer must provide data exporter with reasonable information in order to support data exporter’s reporting upon written request by the data exporter.
-Data importer will provide to data exporter any security assessments/certifications previously performed (and if data importer has not previously performed security assessments/certifications, it shall perform and provide such assessments/certifications at data exporter’s request).
+The technical and organizational security measures are subject to technical progress and development, and Company may implement adequate alternative measures.
+Any material changes to technical and organizational measures will be documented.
+Company must provide Client with reasonable information in order to support Client’s reporting upon written request by the Client.
+Company will provide to Client any security assessments/certifications previously performed.